Understanding Persuasion in Long-Running Agents: Experimental Setup

 \paragraphb{Coding Behavior Scores.} We use TRS and EVS, as defined in Section~\ref{composite-scores-method}.
 Higher TRS indicates faster completion and fewer revisions; higher EVS indicates more diverse revisions and smaller incremental edits.
 Both scores are computed relative to baseline.

-\paragraphb{Web Research Behavioral Drift.} We define construct-level behavioral drift metrics capturing \emph{activity}, \emph{breadth}, and \emph{depth}, corresponding to execution intensity, diversity of information sources explored, and semantic focus within sources.
-Construct definitions and PCA loadings are provided in Appendix~\ref{sec:appendix-constructs}.
-Positive/negative values mean increased/decreased behavior in that dimension, respectively.
+\paragraphb{Web Research Behavior Scores.} We define construct-level behavioral drift metrics capturing \emph{activity}, \emph{breadth}, and \emph{depth}, corresponding to execution intensity, source diversity, and semantic focus within sources.
+Construct definitions and PCA loadings are provided in \autoref{sec:appendix-constructs}.